 Move the mouse over either map window (or touch the map on mobile devices) to display the lat/lon coordinates of the cursor (touch) in the lower right corner of the main map.

 Click on the moving icon to select it (an application may also open another URL with detailed information for the selected icon).

 Click on the left-most button in the toolbar to "lock" on the selected icon, so that the map is automatically panned to keep the selected icon visible as it is moving.

-The toolbar also contains buttons for switching various layers on and off, changing plane icon size, as well as zooming and panning controls.
+The toolbar also contains buttons for switching various layers on and off, changing the plane icon size, as well as zooming and panning controls.
 The toolbar displays tooltips when the mouse is moved over toolbar buttons.
 On mobile devices, tooltips are activated by a touch and hold action.